leobudima/brisqq-blog/content/tired-of-citysprint-here-are-3-other-couriers-you-can-use-in-london.md

 (This is the lowest insurance coverage on the list.)

-For example, Brisqq can cover
+For example, Brisqq can cover up to £2000 value of goods.

 So if you’re looking to move expensive or luxury items, you should consider outside insurance.